-• Amelia, tell me a bit about yourself?
+• Amelia, tell me a bit about you?

 I'm an ex-student of Middlesex University where I graduated in Photography with a First Class.
 I'm currently setting up a studio-based business called Fresh Shoot Studios!
 I have a cat with 3 legs and cake is staple in my diet.

 • I know that ‘The Re-enactors’ was a part of your university work, can you tell me more about the assignment and its part in your degree?